hema-kg/Whack-a-Mole-Game/README.md

 # Whack-a-Mole-Game
-Whack-a-Mole is a classic — fun Game
+Whack-a-Mole is a classic — Fun Game

 Description